Skip to content

 Synthetic input posts AWT events directly into the target window's event queue — no global focus, no cursor motion.
 The trade-off is that some interactions (system-level shortcuts, real OS drag-and-drop) won't behave the same way.
 See Driving input.

 • Nothing has focus. typeText types into whatever the focused component is.
-If your test never clicked into the field — or the click landed on something else, e.g. a parent that absorbed it — the paste either no-ops or lands in the wrong place.
+With the real RobotDriver() that means the OS/AWT focus owner.
+With RobotDriver.synthetic(rootWindow), Spectre can also route key events through the key-listening Compose Desktop host when AWT has no focus owner (for example, apple.awt.UIElement=true helper JVMs), but Compose still needs an internally focused text field.
+If your test never clicked into the field — or the click landed on something else, e.g., a parent that absorbed it — the input either no-ops or lands in the wrong place.
 Use clearAndTypeText(node, …) (which clicks first) or precede the call with an explicit automator.click(field).

 • The field doesn't accept paste.
 Some Compose components (and any read-only text field) ignore the system paste shortcut.
 Verify the field accepts pasted input outside the test before assuming Spectre is at fault.